ensconced/cole_and_lopez/README.md

 ## contact form

 The contact form is handled by netlify.
 Because the form is rendered by react, netlify requires there to be another form, with a matching set of inputs, hidden in index.html. see https://docs.netlify.com/forms/setup/#javascript-forms

+The form won't work when running in dev mode locally.